+256-392-177-904 +256 788 672363 +256-702-613-081 info@queenelizabethparkuganda.com

 Gorilla trekking in Uganda for seniors and people with disabilities

-How to plan gorilla trekking safari for seniors and people with disabilities
+How to plan a gorilla trekking safari for seniors and people with disabilities

 When planning a gorilla trekking safari for seniors and people with disabilities there are a number of things that you should consider for example trekking a gorilla family that is near therefore you should inform your tour consultant and driver guide so that they allocate you a gorilla trekking group that is near to trek.